Rokasl/CS408_project/report/source/10_chapter_3.md

     + Develop Compiler which uses Shonky's language (Syntax file) and outputs a sensible and correct JavaScript code structure;
     + Develop Abstract Machine which can run previously compiled JavaScript code in the browser;
-* To facilitate client-side communication of events and DOM updates between Frank code and the browser;
+* To facilitate client-side communication of events and DOM updates between Frank code and the browser.

 ### Non-functional requirements